It’s a depressing adage we’ve all heard time and time again: An increase in technology does not necessarily translate to an increase in productivity.

 “Intangibles such as better responsiveness to customers and increased coordination with suppliers do not always increase the amount or even intrinsic quality of output, but they do help make sure it arrives at the right time, at the right place, with the right attributes for each customer.

-Just as managers look beyond “productivity” for some of the benefits of IT, so must researchers be prepared to look beyond conventional productivity measurement techniques,” he wrote in his conclusion.
+Just as managers look beyond “productivity” for some of the benefits of IT, so must researchers be prepared to look beyond conventional productivity measurement techniques.”

 And this brings up a good point.
-How is exactly is productivity measured?
+How exactly is productivity measured?

 In the case of the US Bureau of Labor Statistics, productivity gain is measured as the percentage change in gross domestic product per hour of labor.

-In other words, this method weights productivity changes by how much improvement there is since the last time productivity stats were gathered.
+In other words, this method weighs productivity changes by how much improvement there is since the last time productivity stats were gathered.

 But if we can’t even agree on the best way to track productivity, then how can we know for certain if we’ve entered the productivity paradox?

-▪ Time lags: the gains take a long time to show up; and
+- Time lags – The gains take a long time to show up.